Stranger from Venus: Plot

 A flying saucer is seen in the sky above the British countryside by various eyewitnesses, including an American woman driving in her car.
 She crashes after being blinded by the spaceship's landing lights and deafened by its loud propulsion system.
 A stranger walks up to the crashed car and sees that she is badly injured.

 The stranger later enters a country inn very near where the accident took place.
 He is able to read people's thoughts, and when asked his name, he says he has no name.
 Dr. Meinard, a local having a drink at the inn, introduces himself and is able to examine the stranger, and discovers that he has no pulse.
 The stranger also asserts that he is responsible for saving the life of a recently missing car accident victim, Susan North.
 She later walks into the inn a little dazed, but with her crash wounds nearly healed.
 After the mysterious stranger announces that he comes from the planet Venus, a guest at the inn, Arthur Walker, a high-ranking British government official (and Susan's fiancé), calls the Ministry of War to inform them of the alien's arrival.
 The area surrounding the inn is quickly cordoned off by the government.

 Journalist Charles Dixon tries to learn more about the alien from Venus.
-Dixon discovers that the stranger is able to fluently speak multiple human languages, and that his civilisation has learned about humanity from listening to our radio broadcasts and viewing our television transmissions.
+Dixon discovers that the stranger is able to fluently speak multiple human languages, and that his civilisation has learned about humanity from listening to radio broadcasts and viewing television transmissions.
 He also explains how Venusians use "magnetic brilliance" to power their spaceship propulsion, supplied by the magnetic energy fields of the other planets in the Solar System, as they revolve in their various orbits.